vpelss/Forever_Passwords/README.md

 - Change passwords on regular basis (monthly or yearly)
 - Do not store important passwords in a browser cache
-- Clear your password in Forever Passwords after use
+- Clear your password in Forever Passwords after use -use a password with an odd number character length.
+Why?
+Most passwords have an een number of characters.
+The bad guys know this.

 Possible issues:
 - Single url requires multiple passwords eg: wwww.mysite.com and cpanel.mysite.com : solution, add www or cpanel to the Alias